 In mid-July, U.S. sprinter Tyson Gay tested positive for banned drugs, according to a drug test conducted by the U.S. Anti-Doping Agency.
 He has not said what he tested positive for and expects his second sample test results to clear his name.
-It is believed that he received “anti-aging” treatment—a therapy that uses hormones such as testosterone and human growth hormone—which may have led to the positive test.
+It is believed removed; article does not exist anymore that he received “anti-aging” treatment—a therapy that uses hormones such as testosterone and human growth hormone—which may have led to the positive test.
 Such treatments are banned by the Olympics.

 Gay isn’t the only Olympian facing this problem.
 In spring 2013, Jamaica suspended several athletes, including sprinter Asafa Powell, former 100-meter record holder; Veronica Campbell-Brown, a three-time gold medalist in the 200-meter; and Sherone Simpson, 4x100 relay gold medalist, for testing positive for banned substances.

 Because of the positive test, Gay withdrew from the World Championships taking place in August.
 Adidas, his sponsor since 2005, also ended its relationship with Gay.
 He could be suspended from competing for 2 years.

 It would be a big loss for the American Olympic team.
 Gay is America’s fastest 100-meter male sprinter, having won the 100-meter and 200-meter races in the U.S. Championships in June 2013.